By Aly W. | First published March 26, 2019 | Last modified August 7, 2021

 Interventions: Readily available lactation induction protocols for nonpuerpural mothers were reviewed and used to guide hormone therapy selection.
 Daily dose of progesterone was increased from 100 mg to 200 mg daily.
 The galactogogue domperidone was started at 10 mg 3 times daily and titrated up to effect.
 She was encouraged to use an electric pump and to increase her frequency of pumping.

 Results: At one month, she had noticed a significant increase in her breast size and fullness.
 Her milk supply had increased rapidly, and she was producing up to 3 to 5 ounces of milk per day with manual expression alone.

 Conclusions: We report the second case in the medical literature to demonstrate successful breastfeeding in a trans woman through use of hormonal augmentation.

-Dr. Christine McGinn induced a pseudopregnancy and breastfed her twins with her cisgender lesbian partner.
+Dr. Christine McGinn is a transgender woman and well-known surgeon in Pennsylvania who performs gender-affirming surgeries for transgender people.
+When she had children with her cisgender female partner, McGinn induced a hormonal pseudopregnancy in herself and her and her partner breastfed their twins together.
 This was described in the media, including in books and television.
-Dr. McGinn’s case was never formally published as a case report in the scientific literature however.
+McGinn’s case was never formally published as a case report in the scientific literature however.